HSIEEN/Macros-for-CST-microwave-studio-/README.md

 Some functions are as follows:

-*calculate average efficiency in a specified band.
+*Estimate average efficiency in a specified band.

-*calculate upper or lower hemisphere efficiency
+*Estimate upper or lower hemisphere efficiency

-*calculate RHCP and LHCP gain and efficiency
+*Estimate RHCP and LHCP gain and efficiency and Write them to an xls file

 *Automatically simplify model

 *Automatically assign materials for solids

-*calculate losses of all materials
+*Estimate losses of all materials

-*calculate and plot axial ratio vs frequency at specified angles
+*Estimate and plot axial ratio vs frequency at specified angles

 *Automatically slice solids with specified steps or angles